 Description - Mannington's Adura Max Apex collection is elegant, decorative, and durable.
+They feature Microban®, which helps protect 24/7 against the growth of bacteria and remain 99% cleaner than untreated surfaces.
 These 16" planks feature beautiful and unique designs of parquet, tile, and stained glass that are unlike other flooring options.
-Not only are these planks waterproof, scratch resistant and easy to clean and maintain, but they are also backed with a lifetime residential warranty and are the ultimate flooring when it comes to kid and pet friendly.
+Not only are these planks waterproof, scratch resistant and easy to clean and maintain, but they are also backed with a lifetime residential warranty/10-Year commercial warranty and are the ultimate flooring when it comes to kid and pet friendly.

 Recommended Uses – Recommended for use as bedroom flooring, flooring in hallways, in bathrooms, basement floors, in home offices, in small businesses, and more.

 Engineered vinyl tiles and planks are easy to keep clean and maintain.
 Maintenance of the floor typically includes:

 - Daily or weekly vacuuming or dust mopping of dirt, grit, dust etc.

 - Use felt pads under chair and furniture legs to prevent scratching of the flooring surface.

 - Place door mats at all entrances to prevent tracked in dirt, rocks, moisture, and other debris.

 - Avoid using rubber backed mats as they can stain the flooring surface over time.

 - When mopping, use a damp and never a wet mop.